The Rovers (TV series): Synopsis

-The storylines revolve around the adventures of the crew of the ‘Pacific Lady’, an island schooner owned by Captain Sam McGill (or ‘Cap’ for short), played by Hepple, Bob Wild (a freelance photographer) played by Trevarthen and Rusty Collins, a wildlife journalist (played by Wallace).
+The storylines revolve around the adventures of the crew of the Pacific Lady, an island schooner owned by Captain Sam McGill (or "Cap" for short), played by Hepple, Bob Wild (a freelance photographer) played by Trevarthen and Rusty Collins (a wildlife journalist), played by Wallace.

-Thirty-nine episodes of 30 minutes each were produced on color film with an eye to distributing in overseas markets like Skippy the Bush Kangaroo.
+Thirty-nine episodes of 30 minutes each were produced on colour film, with an eye to distributing in overseas markets the way Skippy the Bush Kangaroo was.
 Writers included Kenneth Cook, Michael Latimer, Ron McLean, Michael Wright, Ralph Peterson and Rosamund Waring.

-Ron Randell, who was in Australia performing in stage plays, guest starred in some episodes.
+Ron Randell, who was in Australia performing in stage plays at the time, guest-starred in some episodes.

+The music for the show's theme song was composed by Italian-American musician Tommy Leonetti, whose actress-stepdaughter Kimberly Beck would later co-star on the similar series Westwind.